Supperware/ht-api-juce/README.md

 ## Licensing

-See the `LICENSE` file in the headtracker folder!
+See the `LICENSE` file in the supperware folder!
 The API code is released under the MIT License.
 The `demo` app is based around JUCE boilerplate code with a handful of extra lines to show you how to get the panel working, and you can use this without restriction.